| |

 option is selected for your setup.

-The software assumes
+Regional Issues The software assumes

 a comma to be a thousands separator and a full stop to be a decimal point